 Ottawa is often referred to as Silicon Valley North because of the large number of high-tech companies that are situated here.
 These high-tech companies, as well as the federal government, often turn to Carleton students to fill co-op positions and to Carleton graduates to fill full-time employment positions.
 Over 150 high-technology companies in the Ottawa area trace their roots to the research work of Carleton alumni, faculty and students.

 The Honors Computer Science program can be taken as is, or you can add a stream or our Internship option.
-In all cases, you will take our common core of computer science courses, including courses in programming, algorithms, software engineering, databases and web applications.
+In all cases, you will take our common core of computer science courses, including courses in programming, algorithms, software engineering, databases, and web applications.
 Our specialty streams give you the opportunity to concentrate on a particularly important area of computer science.

-Our multidisciplinary streams give you the chance to examine application areas of increasing opportunity for computer scientists.
+Our multidisciplinary streams give you the chance to examine application areas of increasing opportunities for computer scientists.
 You may also choose to take the Honors degree without a stream or to start without a stream and add one later.

 Our Honors degree has been approved by the Canadian Computer Science Accreditation Council (CSAC).
 The Software Engineering stream has been approved by CSAC as a Software Engineering program.
 The degree is generally completed in four years, or five years if the co-op option is chosen.